 }

 JSON Schema evolves over time, and different versions introduce new features and deprecate old ones.
-Using an outdated or incorrect version can lead to compatibility issues.
+Using an outdated version or failing to specify the version can lead to compatibility issues.

 {